Marie Blandine Sawadogo

 Marie Blandine Ouédraogo Sawadogo is a member of the Pan-African Parliament from Burkina Faso.Sawadogo is a member of the National Assembly of Burkina Faso representing the Congress for Democracy and Progress party.
-She was elected to the Pan-African Parliament in 2004.Sawadogo is currently the vice-president of the Congress for Democracy and Progress (CDP), a political party in Burkina Faso.
-She also serves as the coordinator of the general assembly.She is the mother of Belgian athlete Élodie Ouédraogo.
+She was elected to the Pan-African Parliament in 2004.
+Sawadogo is currently the vice-president of the Congress for Democracy and Progress (CDP), a political party in Burkina Faso.
+She also serves as the coordinator of the general assembly.
+She is the mother of Belgian athlete Élodie Ouédraogo.

+In May 2022 she acted as coordinator of a general assembly of CDP women activists in Ouagadougou that was framed as both a show of party presence and support for the Mouvement patriotique pour la sauvegarde et la restauration (MPSR) transitional authorities.
+At that gathering, she publicly argued that all political actors and citizens should support efforts toward peace and security in Burkina Faso.